jfperusse-bhvr/docker-reviewboard/README.md

 ## Changes in this clone

 - Added installation of p4python
+- Added a logs media folder

 ## Quickstart.
 Run dockerized reviewboard with all dockerized dependencies, and persistent data in a docker container.